claustromaniac/poop/README.md

 When this extension decides to alter a request (after passing it through all the filters), that request is modified as follows:
 1. The `Origin` header is removed from it.
 2. Since there is no `Origin` header, the server's response most likely does not include an `Access-Control-Allow-Origin` header either, which would normally cause it to fail.
-To prevent that, this extension injects an `Access-Control-Allow-Origin: *` header in that specific response.
+To prevent that, this extension injects an `Access-Control-Allow-Origin: *` header into that specific response.

 ### 🔵 Is this *safe*?